mathie/sage_pay_rails_example/README.markdown

  ## show_for

- Allows you to quickly show a model information with I18n features
+ Allows you to quickly show a model's information with I18n features

  ## Validation Reflection